piater/zenodo-import-bibtex/README.md

     will take it from the directory specified via `-p`, or, if not found there, will attempt to download the `url`.

-Author affiliations and ORCIDs can be read from a configuration file (`$HOME/.config/zenodo-import-bibtex/config.json` by default); see the example supplied.
+## Configuration File ##

+A configuration file can be specified (`$HOME/.config/zenodo-import-bibtex/config.json` by default, if it exists), which may hold the following information:

+  * author affiliations and ORCIDs
+  * options corresponding to long command-line argument names

+See the example configuratin file supplied.

 ## State of this Project ##